 • improve infrastructure,

 • promote healthy living practices, and

 These key elements of a healthy living environment, generated as the result of more than 13 years of collaborative research, are at the core of our model for sustainable Chagas disease prevention and control.
 We designed the prototype home and other interventions in collaboration with community members of the communities Bellamaría, Chaquizhca, and Guara in Loja Province, Ecuador.

-In 2019, OHIO students and faculty will join forces with the Espinoza-Correa family in the construction of a new home.
-The family of eight, who lives in the small community of Bellamaría in southern Ecuador, are at risk of contracting Chagas disease.
-By constructing a more secure home with this family, we hope to provide them with not only a more secure living environment but also more hope for the future.
-Special features of the home will include a bio digester toilet and the development of a productive garden.
-The garden provides food both for the family’s consumption but also for sale at the market.
+In 2020, OHIO students and faculty joined forces with partner families in the construction of new homes.
+By constructing more secure homes in partnership with families, we hope to provide them with not only a more secure living environment but also more hope for the future.
+Special features of the homes include a bio digester toilet and the development of a productive garden.
+The garden provides food both for not only consumption but also for sale at the market.

 Essential components of the project:

 Apart from clinical activities to eliminate Chagas disease, providing health education to different groups within the community.
 Promoting and facilitating health are also a core part of this component.